AkshatGadhwal/EaseMyTrip/README.md

 1. Clone the repository: `git clone https://github.com/AkshatGadhwal/EaseMyTrip.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up the PostgreSQL database and update the database configurations in the `config.py` file.
-4. Run the application: `python app.py`
+4. Start the server: `flask run`
-5. Access the application in your web browser: `http://localhost:5000`
+5. Access the application in your web browser: `http://localhost:5044`

 ## Contributions